Stawowcz/coffemug-qa-task-cypress/NOTES.md

 - **Selector specificity for coupon validation message**: the demo shop uses a generic `.message` class, so the selector is not as strict as ideal.
 If the page later introduces multiple messages, this may need refinement (e.g. scoping within the coupon section).
 - **Cart cleanup via UI** adds a small time cost (open cart + update).
 For a real project, a faster backend reset (API) would be preferred if available.
-- **Limited assertions around totals recalculation**: cart mutation test checks subtotal changes and quantity updates; it does not fully recompute and validate all totals (tax/shipping), because the demo shop’s totals can vary with configuration and are not the focus of this task.
+- **Limited assertions around totals recalculation**: cart mutation test checks subtotal changes and quantity updates; it does not fully recompute and validate tax/shipping/grand total, because these totals can vary with demo shop configuration and are not the focus of this task.
 - **Filters coverage** is based on what is present on the demo shop.
 Some categories do not expose rich filters; therefore, the search scenario uses the available advanced search + price range.

 ---